vlasov01/StrokeCareAIAssistant/README.md

 ## Notes

 This software is in an experimental alpha state and does not provide production ready stability.
-The current XTTS model used for synthesis still has glitches and also Zephyr - while really good for a 7B model - of course can not compete with the answer quality of GPT 4, Claude or Perplexity.
+The current XTTS model used for synthesis still has glitches and also Phi 3 - while really good for a small model - of course can not compete with the answer quality of GPT 4, Claude or Perplexity.

 Please take this as a first attempt to provide an early version of a local realtime chatbot.